Conflict of Interest Policy

 - Potential Reviewer COIs

-The journal employs a double-blind review process; however, editors will still try to avoid inviting individuals to review who have potential COIs.
+The journal uses a single blind peer review process; however, editors will still try to avoid inviting individuals to review who have potential COIs.
 Editors will also attempt to honor authors’ requests to exclude potential reviewers, provided that the reason for exclusion is a true COI and that rigorous and comprehensive review is possible if these individuals are excluded.
 At the time they are invited to review, individuals must disclose any COIs that could bias their opinions, and they must disqualify themselves from reviewing when appropriate.
 If a COI becomes apparent during the review process, the reviewer must contact the journal office and, when appropriate, ask to be recused.
 The following situations are considered conflicts and should be avoided:

 - Co-authoring publications with at least one of the authors in the past 3 years

 - Being colleagues within the same section/department or similar organisational unit in the past 3 years

 - Supervising/having supervised the doctoral work of the author (s) or being supervised/having been supervised by the author(s)

 - Receiving professional or personal benefit resulting from the review